 Neuropathy & Hydration

-Keeping adequately hydrated is imperative to good health.
+Maintaining adequate hydration is imperative to good health.
 This is because in order for our cells to function, our body needs to be kept hydrated.
 Drinking enough water allows our body to maintain enough bodily fluid so it is able to perform key bodily functions.
 This includes supporting circulation, absorption and transportation of nutrients, and maintenance of body temperature.
 And, with about 60% of our body being made up of water, it’s no wonder we are always told to drink plenty of water.

 How Does Keeping Hydrated Improve Neuropathy Symptoms?

 Although keeping hydrated is a universal health component, it is even more important with people suffering from neuropathy.
 Why?
 Because dehydration can lead to toxin buildup and cellular inflammation – two key components that can cause pain.
 Chronic pain sufferers can feel even more discomfort when their body is dehydrated.
+Extra discomfort means a harder day and trouble sleeping at night.

 Water also plays a key role in nerve function.
 For nerves to transmit messages, there must be a sufficient amount of water circulating in the neural pathways.
 When water levels are low, nerve function is disrupted.
 Consequently, a feeling of pain is often felt along damaged nerves (such as the case with neuropathy).